GSI-HPC/sys-chef-cookbook/README.md

 **Design Prinziples**

 1. Reduce cookbook dependencies to one for the integration of all nodes into the environment on a site.
-2. Change nothing by default!
-This means unless attributes are set no deployment and configuration happens.
+2. **No changes by default!** This means unless attributes are set no deployment and configuration happens.
 Lets say the boot configuration which the "sys" cookbook is capable to deploy with attributes in `node.sys.boot` doesn't match the needs for a specific node, your are still free to use a more general `grub` cookbook or even a `site-grub` cookbook.
-3. The "sys" cookbook doesn't deploy the server-side of services.
+3. The **"sys" cookbook doesn't deploy the server-side of services**.
 It configures a node to use a mail relay, but doesn't install a mail-server.
+4. The name of **a definition is prefixed with `sys_`** to prevent name space collision with other cookbooks.

 # Attributes and Recipes

-The "sys" cookbook can be added to a nodes run-list anytime. **By default the cookbook doesn't deploy or configures anything.** The individual recipes will be automatically applied when the corresponding attributes are defined.
+The "sys" cookbook can be added to a nodes run-list anytime. **By default the cookbook doesn't deploy or configures anything.** The individual recipes will be automatically applied when the corresponding attributes are defined or the `sys_*` resources are called.

 ## Control Groups (cgroups)